cdsap/Talaiot/README.md

 ## Features Talaiot

-Talaiot is a complementary tool for medium/big teams of developers using Gradle Build System.
+Talaiot is targeting medium/big teams of developers using Gradle Build System.
+Some of the features are:

 * Integration within Time/Series systems
 * Extensible definition of metrics depending of the requirements.
 * Definition of custom publishers
 * Develop it entirely with Kotlin

-If you are wondering  Why another plugin to track the build,  Check the article explaining more about motivation of Talaiot
+If you are wondering  Why we need another plugin to track builds, check this article that explains more about motivation of Talaiot

 ## Setup Plugin